Cesco16/NanoExpansion/README.md

 There is also the Snakemake pipeline implementation of NanoExpansion.
 It starts by running straglr on the bam file up to executing NanoExpansion.

-To run the Snakemake pipeline:
+To run the Snakemake pipeline (after activating the conda environment):

 ```bash
 snakemake --config sample=<sample_name> motif=<motif_value> interruption=<interruption_value> ins1=<ins1_value> ins2=<ins2_value>